locborgtus/xcountry-roadtrip-2023/docs/README.md

 ## Charging & Range

 We used only Superchargers and public L2 chargers (see EV Camping section below).
 We typically charge 2-3 times a day, maybe 1 more on really long days.
+Each charge is between 10 - 20 minutes.

-Let me make this clear: there was virtually no range anxiety over the trip.
-The Supercharger infrastructure along established routes is very mature, and range anxiety is a thing of the past.
-Simply punch in your destination, and let the navigation plan your charge stops.
+Let me make this clear: there was no range anxiety in the MYP on this trip.
+The Tesla Supercharger infrastructure along established routes is very mature, and range anxiety is a thing of the past.
+Simply punch in your destination, and let the car navigation plan your charge stops.
 Follow recommended charging stops, adhere to speed limits, and you’re good to go.

 So, let’s dispel the EV charging availability myth: An EV can circumnavigate the US easily, today.

-The only time I had range anxiety was in North Dakota, where 1) I didn’t follow the recommended route and 2) I went over the speed limit.
+The only time I had a range concern was in North Dakota, where:

+1. I didn’t follow the recommended route
+2. I was speeding

 In that case, I arrived with 3% which is too close for my comfort, especially in a rural area where chargers are sparse.
-There was also a time when weather took out power for a town, and the Supercharger was also down.
+There was also a time when weather took out power for a town in North Carolina, and the Supercharger went down with the town.
 Power was restored in 20 minutes, and chargers were back up.

 Let’s also dispel the myth for a 500-mile range EV.
-Personally, the limiting factor is my body, not the car.
-On a full charge on the highway, the MYP can go 3 hours before the next charge.
-I don’t want to drive 3 hours without stretching my legs and using the restroom (I can, but it’s tiring and not fun).
-We also find it interesting to drive into a small town with a Supercharger and experience the locale.
+The real limiting factor is my body, not the car.
+On a full charge, the MYP can travel 3 hours before the next charge stop on the highway.
+Personally, I don’t want to drive 3 hours without stretching my legs and using the restroom (Once in a while I can do it, but it’s tiring and not fun).
+We also find it fun to explore small towns with a Supercharger and experience the locale.
 So, personally, a 300-mile range EV is enough for me.

-Charging costs can be significant.
-A rough, back-of-napkin math shows that Supercharging costs similar to driving an efficient hybrid like a Prius or Camry Hybrid.
-Charging costs can also differ wildly across Superchargers, between $0.27 to $0.46 a kWh.
+Charging costs can be significant given the miles traveled.
+A rough, back-of-napkin math shows that Supercharging costs are similar to driving an efficient hybrid like a Prius or Camry Hybrid.
+Supercharging costs can differ wildly across Superchargers, in our experience between $0.27 to $0.46 a kWh.
 We usually look ahead and check the rates along the route to optimize cost.

 We always take advantage of public L2 chargers when we sightsee.
 If available, this can really help improve range and cut time and costs.
 For example, we identified a public L2 charger in the heart of Boston.
 We went sightseeing on the Freedom Trail for the day, and the car gained nearly 30% and allowed us to skip a Supercharger on the way to Maine.